lakubuDavid/lakubuDavid/README.md

 - 👋 Hi, I’m @lakubuDavid
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Web development, Game Development
-- 🌱 I’m currently learning Python ,Flutter and game development on Godot
+- 🌱 I’m currently learning Python ,C# ,NuxtJS and Game development on Godot
-- 📫 How to reach me pro.lakubudavid@gmail.com
+- 📫 How to reach me lakubudavid@gmail.com , pro.lakubudavid@gmail.com

 <!---
 lakubuDavid/lakubuDavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.